dashingsoft/pyarmor/src/user-guide.md

 #### Work with py2exe and cx_Freeze

 Although Python source files can be replaced with obfuscated scripts seamlessly, there are still two challanges for py2exe and cx_Freeze:

 * All the scripts are compressed into a signle zip file
 * py2exe and cx_Freeze cound not find dependent system library files after scripts are obfuscated

 Here is one of workaround, it is suitable for use with py2app and PyInstaller eidther.

-* Create a project

-        python pyarmor.py init --src=/path/to/src --entry=hello.py myproject

-* Configure the project, disable restrict mode, and set runtime path, otherwise obfuscated scripts could not find dynamic library `_pytransform`.
-Besides, do not obfuscate entry script `hello.py`.

-        cd myproject
-        ./pyarmor config --disable-restrict-mode --runtime-path='' \
-                         --manifest "global-include *.py, exclude hello.py"

-* Obfuscate python scripts

-        ./pyarmor build

-* Replace entry script with obfuscated one, otherwise obfuscated scripts can not find name `__pyarmor__`.
-It's better to backup original entry script before overwrite it

-        cp /path/to/src/hello.py hello.py.bak
-        mv dist/hello.py /path/to/src
+1. First edit entry script `hello.py`, insert 2 lines

+        from pytransform import pyarmor_runtime
+        pyarmor_runtime()

-* Copy extra file `pytransform.py` to source path, so that all the dependencies of pyarmor will be package into bundle
+2. Copy `pytransform.py` to source

         cp /path/to/pyarmor/pytransform.py /path/to/src

-* Build with py2exe or cx_Freeze, if entry script `hello.py` is obfuscated,
+3. Build with py2exe or cx_Freeze
-  the files required by `hello.py` are missed

         cd /path/to/src
         python setup.py py2exe
         python setup.py build ( For cx_Freeze )

+4. Create a pyarmor project

+        cd /path/to/pyarmor
+        python pyarmor.py init --src=/path/to/src myproject

+5. Configure the project, disable restrict mode, and set runtime path, otherwise obfuscated scripts could not find dynamic library `_pytransform`

+        cd myproject
+        ./pyarmor config --disable-restrict-mode --runtime-path=''

+6. Generate runtime files and copy them to bundle path

+        ./pyarmor build --only-runtime
+        rm dist/pytransform.py

+        cp dist/* /path/to/src/dist
+        cp dist/* /path/to/src/build/exe.win32-34 ( For cx_Freeze )

+7. Obfuscate python scripts

+        ./pyarmor build --no-runtime

+8. Compile all the obfuscated scripts to `.pyc`

+        rm -f dist/setup.py dist/hello.py
+        python -m compileall -b dist ( Remove option -b before Python 3.2 )

-* Replace python scripts with obfuscated ones in compressed zip file, before that, compile all the obfuscated scripts to `.pyc`
+9. Replace python scripts with obfuscated ones in compressed zip file

         cd dist
-        python -m compileall -b ./ ( Remove option -b before Python 3.2 )

         zip -r /path/to/src/dist/library.zip *.pyc
         zip -r /path/to/src/build/exe.win32-3.4/python34.zip *.pyc ( For cx_Freeze )

-* Copy runtime files to bundle path

-        cd dist
-        cp pyshield.key pyshield.lic product.key license.lic /path/to/src/dist
-        cp pyshield.key pyshield.lic product.key license.lic /path/to/src/build/exe.win32-34 ( For cx_Freeze )

-* Run entry executable to test obfuscated scripts
+10. Test it

         cd /path/to/dist
         cd /path/to/build/exe.win32-3.4  ( For cx_Freeze )